 The third consideration is that very often the background noise is voices.
 If you are in a group of ten people who are all talking, the hearing aid does not know whose voice you want to hear and whose you do not want to hear.
-(Although it can make the assumption that where your head is facing is usually toward the sound of interest.)
+(Although it can make the assumption that where your head is facing is usually toward the sound of interest, and also that the loudest voice is the one you want to hear.)

-Hearing aids to have a few tricks up their sleeves when it comes to background noise.
+Hearing aids do have a few tricks up their sleeves when it comes to background noise.
 They can tell wind noise and mechanical noise from speech and make adjustments accordingly.
 They can also be made to be directional.

-Your outer ear naturally does this to some extent.
+Your outer ear is naturally directional.
 Because of its cupped shape you hear sound coming in front of you better than sound in back of you.
-CIC and Canal aids benefit from this natural directionality because their microphones set inside the bowled part of your outer ear.
+CIC, iIC and Canal aids benefit from this natural directionality because their microphones set inside the bowled part of your outer ear.